7 tips and hacks to make cooking for one easy

 I moved all the big fry pans and bowls that I don't use very often to a different section of the kitchen and left what I use every night in a really easy to reach place under the main bench.
 No more moving 5 things to get to what I need!

 I can't recommend highly enough the benefits of spending an hour or two working out how to store things to make your kitchen more functional.

 You will reap the benefits in time saved every night.

 For example I used to keep my wok and lasagne pan and a huge saucepan under my main bench and had to move them every single time I wanted to get to a smaller pan.

-But not only are they things I don't use very often.
+Crazy!
+Not only are they things I don't use very often.
 I normally use them when I am entertaining, so I know in advance I will need them, so it's not a big drama to get them from a different cupboard.
 They don't need to be instantly accessible and they certainly don't need to be making it difficult for me to get to the pans I do use each night.

 Also I used to have to fight my way through lots of different things in my pantry to get to what i needed each night.

 This included items such as flour and caster sugar that I use for baking.
 Yet I only bake 'once in a blue moon.'
 So I decided to remove all the baking items from my pantry and put them together in a plastic container and store them in an out of the way shelf in my kitchen.